-Greater Manchester should develop a collective culture, health and social change research hub that is outward-looking, proactive and systemically connected to, and collaborating with, its citizens, practitioners, artists and activists, Greater Manchester Combined Authority and Greater Manchester Health and Social Care Partnership.
-This will build on our assets, offer opportunities to develop test and learn sites, inform evidence-based practice, enable a more robust understanding, develop methods to support co-design, and build on a heritage of socially engaged creative practice and co-produced healthcare.
+Greater Manchester should address a lack of evidence, particularly around children and young people in the context of social prescribing.
+The city region should develop a collective culture, health and social change research hub that is outward-looking, proactive and intrinsic to its citizens, practitioners, artists and activists, Greater Manchester Combined Authority and Greater Manchester Health and Social Care Partnership.
+This will build on our assets; offer opportunities to develop test-and-learn sites; inform evidence-based practice; enable a more robust understanding; develop methods to support co-design; and build on a heritage of socially engaged creative practice and co-produced healthcare.